 - Increased adoption of wearable diagnostic tools

 - Availability and use of telemedicine apps

 - Wider use of telemedicine by health providers

 - Increased prevalence of chronic disorders7

-The COVID-19 pandemic may increase these projections even more.
-And while we will likely see a decrease in telemedicine use as COVID-19 cases decline, the pandemic has brought greater awareness to the need for and availability of telemedicine.
+The pandemic may increase these projections even more.
+And while we will likely see a decrease in telemedicine use as cases decline, the pandemic has brought greater awareness to the need for and availability of telemedicine.
 Thus, providing and improving telehealth services should be a major part of any practitioner, network marketer, or wellness store owner’s business strategy moving forward.

 Overcoming barriers to telemedicine adoption